Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

-As of July 2025, top 1-year CD rates reach 5.00% APY, while the best high-yield savings accounts pay up to 4.75% APY.
+Top 1-year CD rates reach 5.00% APY, while the best high-yield savings accounts pay up to 4.75% APY.
 CDs win on rate certainty; high-yield savings win on flexibility.
 If you won’t need the cash for 6–12 months, a CD locks in a higher return before rates fall further.

 The debate over CD rates vs savings is sharper than it has been in over a decade.
 With the Federal Reserve holding its benchmark rate between 4.25% and 4.50%, according to the Fed’s current policy statement, savers finally have real options on both sides of the aisle.
-The gap between a top CD and a top high-yield savings account is now measured in fractions of a percent — but the structural differences between them are enormous.
+The gap between a top CD and a top high-yield savings account is now measured in fractions of a percent, but the structural differences between them are enormous.

 Choosing the wrong account for your timeline could cost you liquidity when you need it most, or leave guaranteed yield on the table.
 Here is exactly where the math stands right now.